bigbluebutton/bbb-install/README.md

   * read through these docs,
   * ensure your server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements), and
-  * setup a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of your server.
+  * configure a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of your server.

-To setup a FQDN, you need to purchase a domain name from a domain name system (DNS) provider, such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com), and use their tools to setup a FQDN (such as `bbb.example.com` that points to the public IP address of your server.
-More specifically, you need to create an `A Record` that points to the public IP address.
+To setup a FQDN, you need to purchase a domain name from a domain name system (DNS) provider, such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com), and use their tools to have the FQDN resolve to the public IP address of your server.
+More specifically, you need to create an `A Record` that points to the public IP address of your BigBlueButton server.
 Check the documentation of your DNS provider for details on how to do this.

 With a FQDN domain name place, you can pass a few additional parameters to `bbb-install.sh` to have it

-  * a 4096 bit TLS/SSL certificate from Let's Encrypt (we love Let's Encrypt),
+  * request and install a 4096 bit TLS/SSL certificate from Let's Encrypt (we love Let's Encrypt), and (optionally)
-  * the latest build of the HTML5 client, and
-  * [Greenlight](http://docs.bigbluebutton.org/greenlight/gl-overview.html), a simple front-end that enables users to setup rooms, hold meetings, and manage recordings, and enables you (the administrator) to create and manage user accounts.
+  * install and configure [Greenlight](http://docs.bigbluebutton.org/greenlight/gl-overview.html), a simple front-end that enables users to setup rooms, hold meetings, and manage recordings, and enables you (the administrator) to create and manage user accounts.

-Also, when your server is configured with an TLS/SSL certificate, users can use FireFox and Chrome (recommend browsers) to share audio and video and screens using the browser's built-in support for web real-time communication (WebRTC).
+Once your server is configured with an TLS/SSL certificate, you users can use FireFox and Chrome (recommend browsers) to share audio and video and screens using the browser's built-in support for web real-time communication (WebRTC).

 The full source code for `bbb-install.sh` is [here](https://github.com/bigbluebutton/bbb-install).
 To make it easy for anyone to run the script with a single command, we host the latest version of the script at `https://ubuntu.bigbluebutton.org/bbb-install.sh`.